kiswa/TaskBoard/README.md

  3. If you don't have it already, install the Angular CLI globally with `npm i -g @angular/cli`
  4. Run `npm i` to install dependencies (this also installs the API dependencies)
  5. Run `npm run watch` for the build to automatically run after any change.
-   a.
-You will need to change permissions on `dist/api/` manually after the first build.

 #### Unit Tests

 Both the API and App are unit tested.
-To run all tests, use the command `npm run test-all`.
-For only one set, run `npm run test-api` or `npm run test-app`.
+To run all tests, use the command `npm run test`.
+For only one set, run `npm run test:api` or `npm run test:app`.

-To have the app tests run & update as you work, use the command `npm run test-watch`.
+To have the app tests run & update as you work, use the command `npm run test:watch`.

-If you want to run a single API test, add the following comment block before the test function and use the command `npm run test-api-single`.
+If you want to run a single API test, add the following comment block before the test function and use the command `npm run test:api-single`.

 ``` php
 /**